-Reference is made to note 37 to the Consolidated Financial Statement as regards the shareholding of Ramanand Core Investment Company Private Limited.
-As of such date, these shares are partly paid up to the extent of 77.50 % of the face value and hence carry voting rights proportionate to the paid up value of these shares.
-The Company has lien on these shares till such shares are fully paid up.
+Reference is made to note 36 to the Consolidated Financial Statement as regards the shareholding of Ramanand Core Investment Company Private Limited.
+As of such date, these shares are fully paid up of the face value and hence carry entire voting rights of these shares.

-The Company has not issued any shares having differential voting rights and hence the Company's major shareholders do not have differential voting rights except for proportionate voting rights on the partly paid up shares.
+The Company has not issued any shares having differential voting rights and hence the Company's major shareholders do not have differential voting rights.